grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * remember to include a lot of spatial description: the reader should be able to SEE the sub/spaces in their head.
 	* build a map in their head for them.
 * See notes on memory house in writing
+* there is an underlaying idea that the machines of this world are rational and knowable.
+There is order to them, and the transparency of most people being able to understand how they work because they are logical.
+The world of machines makes sense.
+It is not wicked.
+	* The layer above that is the world of the human mind: infinitely complex and unknowable.
+No person's motivation can be relied upon to be rational or logical (this is the untruth at the heart of so many novels and the discipline of acting --- writers/storytellers use simplified/simplistic human motivation as a shorthand to drive stories.
+It's not very real at all. ...On the other hand I think it makes it easier to create compelling characters (Shakes?) and drive them through a plot.)
 * Just make the first submarine novel GO:
 	* Go for character-driven (fear) excitement through staring at dials
 	* This first book should be the pop novel: readable, accessible, character-driven